Money should not be an obstacle to talent.

 Financial aid amounts are calculated based on:

-• Once you are admitted to the School, you have from June 15 to July 15 to apply for financial aid.
+- Once you are admitted to the School, you have a three-week period in June (dates forthcoming for 2026) to apply for financial aid.

 The scholarship is renewable for each year of study at the School and is re-evaluated each year according to the student’s situation.